 ALIAS is thrilled to be in a PENCIL Partnership with Hume-Fogg Academic Magnet High School, named by Newsweek as one of America’s top 50 high schools.
 Through this partnership, we regularly visit the students.
 ALIAS musicians bring educational concerts to the student body and interactive master classes to the bands and orchestra.
 Read more about this collaboration.

-ALIAS is proud to have shared memorable Education and Community programs with students and adults in schools and organizations around the area including:
+ALIAS is proud to have shared memorable Education and Community programs with students and adults in schools and organizations around the area including, among others:

 For inquiries regarding educational programs at your school or community organization, email Chris Farrell at cfarrell[at]aliasmusic.org